Ved1232/two-tier-webapp/README.md

+1) What you are building (target CI/CD architecture)
 Goal: Every time you push to GitHub main, Jenkins will:
 1. Checkout code from GitHub
 2. Build Docker image for the Flask app